FrankieFinancial/onboarding-widget/README.md

 ```

 ## Styling (examples below)
-Since v2.3.0, the shadow DOM was removed and external styles can now target elements within <ff-onboarding-widget>.
+Since v2.3.0, the shadow DOM was removed and external styles can now target elements within &lt;ff-onboarding-widget>.
 This means it's now possible to customize it to look like it belongs to the host platform.
 While that is an advange overall, it also means some unintentional styles may be injected into the widget and have undesireble effects.
-Most websites and web applications don't use element selectors as they don't target anything specific, but let us know if your platform requires a version which is isolated by the shadow DOM.
+Most websites and web applications don't use generic element selectors as they don't target anything specific, but let us know if your platform requires a version which is isolated using the shadow DOM.

-Selectors throughout the widget were intended to facilitate overriding their styles.
-Here is a quick guide through them:
+Selectors throughout the widget were intended to facilitate overriding their styles, but we're open to suggestions and requests on how to make style override simpler.
+Here is a quick guide on how to override styles:
 1. The font-family for the widget can be changed targeting the root #ff-onboarding-widget.
 Any font-family available on the page can be used.
 The default styling expect the following font weights and styles, where weights fallback to the closest available one:
     1. 300, Regular
     2. 300, Italic